nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `help add` will display the usage of the `add` command.
 - `help 123` will display an error message as `123` is not a valid command name.

-## Adding/Deleting contacts in CLInkedIn
+## Adding/Deleting candidates in CLInkedIn

-The following functions deal with adding or deleting contacts from your address book in CLInkedIn.
+You can add or delete candidates from your address book in CLInkedIn.

-### Adding a person: `add`
+### Adding a candidate: `add`

-Adds a person to the address book.
+Adds a candidate to the address book.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS s/STATUS [note/NOTE] [st/SKILL_TAG] [dt/DEGREE_TAG] [jt/JOB_TYPE_TAG] [<alias>/TAG]…​ [rate/RATING] [l/LINK]…​`